mehulagg/gitlab/doc/development/documentation/testing.md

   In the extension's settings:

   - Select the **Use CLI** checkbox.
-  - In the **Config** setting, enter an absolute path to [`gitlab/.vale.ini`](https://gitlab.com/gitlab-org/gitlab/blob/master/.vale.ini) on your computer.
+  - In the **Config** setting, enter an absolute path to [`.vale.ini`](https://gitlab.com/gitlab-org/gitlab/blob/master/.vale.ini) in one of the cloned GitLab repositories on your computer.
   - In the **Path** setting, enter the absolute path to the Vale binary.
-To find out what it is, run `which vale` in a terminal.
+In most cases, `vale` should work.
+To find the location, run `which vale` in a terminal.

 - Vim [ALE plugin](https://github.com/dense-analysis/ale).